ecadlabs/signatory/integration_test/README.md

 ## Integration test

-The tests in this folder use a docker compose file to orchestrate the starting of `Signatory`, `flextesa` and `tezos` containers.
+The tests in this folder use a docker compose file to orchestrate the starting of `Signatory`, `flextesa`, `tezos`, and `speculos` containers.

 The version of Signatory that is run is defined by an environment variable named `IMAGE`.